Your role includes:

 - providing services that are not related to the injuries sustained in the motor vehicle accident.

-A step by step guide on how to provide massage therapy services is available in the motor accidents guide for allied health practitioners.
+A step by step guide on how to provide massage therapy services is available in Providing allied health services in the NSW CTP schemes - FAQs.

 Forms you might need